 EPA Positive Matrix Factorization (PMF) Model

-Users of EPA’s PMF model provide files of sample species concentrations and uncertainties which the model uses to calculate the number of sources types, profiles, relative contributions, and a time-series of contributions.
-Algorithms used in the PMF model to compute profiles and contributions have been peer reviewed by leading air quality management scientists.
+Users of EPA’s PMF model provide files of sample species concentrations and uncertainties which the model uses to calculate source profiles or fingerprints, source contributions, and source profile uncertainties.
+Algorithms used in the PMF model have been peer reviewed by leading air and water quality management scientists.

 The PMF model software uses graphical user interfaces that ease data input, generation, evaluation and exporting of results.
 The model is free of charge, and does not require a license or other software to use.